 Mr. Smith composed and arranged thousands of organ, choral, and piano pieces, as well as over 30 cantatas, special worship services, and youth cantatas.
 While known primarily for his sacred music, he was equally at home in any musical genre, including rock, pop, jazz, and classical contemporary.
 He made many musical contributions in the secular field, including works for orchestra, chamber ensembles, solo voice, ballet, and musical theater.

-Mr. Smith has received commissions from various musical organizations, including the Cincinnati Symphony Orchestra.
-Many awards have come his way, including the Bearns Prize in Composition awarded through Columbia University.
-He has also been the recipient of a Rockefeller Foundation grant.
+Commissions from various musical organizations, including the Cincinnati Symphony Orchestra, were received by Lani and many awards came his way, including an annual ASCAP award in recognition of his compositions efforts and the Bearns Prize in Composition awarded through Columbia University.
+He was also the recipient of a Rockefeller Foundation grant.

 Even in what he called “semi-retirement,” Lani Smith was a prolific composer, writing several arrangements a week for organ.
 Lani lived with his wife of thirty-five years, Jama, in Tucson, Arizona.